-The impact of an equivalent depreciation in sterling against the euro, NOK, DKK and US dollar exchange rates has the inverse impact on net profit and net assets from that shown above.
+The impact of an equivalent depreciation in sterling against the EUR, NOK, DKK, USD and SGD exchange rates has the inverse impact on net profit and net assets from that shown above.
 The risk exposure at the year end is considered to be representative of this year as a whole.